Texas officer to appeal excessive-force ruling at hearing

 DALLAS (AP) — A white Fort Worth police officer’s appeal of his 10-day suspension for using excessive force in the arrest of a black woman and her daughters is set for this week.

-Officer William Martin’s suspension could be overturned, upheld or modified in the disciplinary hearing scheduled to begin Tuesday.
+Officer William Martin’s suspension could be overturned, upheld or modified in the disciplinary hearing scheduled Tuesday, Fort Worth Civil Service Commission secretary Monique Schomp said.

-Martin rejected a reduced suspension to pursue his right to appeal.
+Martin, who returned to work after serving his punishment, rejected a reduced seven-day suspension to pursue his right to appeal.